Get Equipped

 Watch before it happens again 👉

 Experience rape, physical violence, and/or stalking by an intimate partner in their lifetime.
-(U.S. stats)
+(CDC stats)

 DV - Know Your Enemy